mmckechney/SqlBuildManager/docs/localbuild.md

+# Setting up a test Azure Environment

+## Create Test Target databases

+To test against Azure databases, you will need some in Azure!
+The following PowerShell will:

+- Create an Azure SQL Server
+- Create a SQL Azure Elastic Pool for cost effective use of the databases
+- Provision "X" number of databases for that pool. ("x" is defined by the optional `TestDatabaseCount` parameter)
+- Build the solution, create a publish target for the `sbm.csproj` file, create a zip package for uploading to the Azure batch account
+- Create an Azure Batch account, with the latest build of the sbm.exe CLI uploaded and installed

+It is important to note that you can re-run this script at any time to ensure your environment is set up properly.
+It will not impact running resources if run multiple times.

+## Steps

+1. In a PowerShell window, navigate to the `docs/templates` folder
+2. Run the `Login-AzAccount` command to connect to your Azure account
+3. Run the `Create_AzureTestEnvironment.ps1` file.
+You will be prompted for parameters:

+    - `ResourceGroupName` - Azure resource group to create and put the resources into
+    - `Location` - the Azure region to deploy the resources
+    - `SqlServerName` - the name of the Azure SQL PaaS server to create
+    - `ElasticPoolName` - the name of the elastic pool to put your databases in
+    - `DatabaseNameRoot` - the prefix for you Azure SQL databases.
+This will be appended with sequence numbers (001, 002, etc)
+    - `Batchprefix` - the prefix for the Azure batch components.
+Must be 6 or less characters, all lowercase.
+    - `SqlServerUserName` - the SQL Admin name to use when creating the SQL server
+    - `SqlServerPassword` - the SQL Admin password to use.
+Upon re-running the script, it will reset the Admin password to this value
+    - `TestDatabaseCount` - an optional parameter.
+The default is 10

+Once the script is done running, it will save two files to the `src\TestConfig` folder:

+1. `databasetargets.cfg` - a pre-configured database listing file for use in a batch or threaded execution targeting the SQL Azure databases just created
+2. `settingsfile.json` - a batch settings file that contains all of the SQL, Batch and Storage endpoints and connection keys for use in testing

+These files

 # Visual Studio Installer Project
 For Visual Studio 2015 and beyond, you will need to install an extension to load the installer project (.vdproj)